ApptiveGrid/ApptiveGrid-flutter/packages/active_grid_grid_builder/README.md

 ## Authentication

 Grids need Authentication.
-In order to authenticate a user either manually call `ActiveGrid.getClient(context).authenticate()`.
+In order to authenticate a user either manually call `ApptiveGrid.getClient(context).authenticate()`.
-Alternatively you can set `autoAuthenticate` to `true` in `ActiveGridAuthenticationOptions` in the `ActiveGridOptions`
+Alternatively you can set `autoAuthenticate` to `true` in `ApptiveGridAuthenticationOptions` in the `ApptiveGridOptions`

 ### Flutter Web
 If you want to use it with Flutter web you need to call and await `enableWebAuth` before runApp.
 This takes care of the redirect of the Authentication Server